ever-co/handbook/contractors.md

 Contractor can register in the [Rimuut.com](https://rimuut.com) and in the [TransferWise](https://transferwise.com) and connect them together.

-So the flow of payment will be:
+So, the flow of payment will be:
 Our Company -> Rimuut -> TransferWise -> Contractor Bank Account or Credit Card

 In the TransferWise, Contractor will need to setup Personal account (unless there is some registered business of course) and will need to deposit 20 Euro to open Euro virtual IBAN, which will need to be entered into Rimuut.
 Note, that Rimuut / TransferWise may require some additional documents from Contractor to confirm identity.